At Kinsta, it’s possible to use IP Geolocation to tailor the content shown on your website to visitors in different areas of the world.

-Options two and three allow you to enable Kinsta’s geolocation feature for your site.
-Select the option you prefer, then choose Modify:
+These options allow you to enable Kinsta’s geolocation feature for your site.
+Select the option you prefer, then click the Enable button:

-After a few moments, you’ll be returned to the Tools dashboard and shown a success message:
+After a few moments, you’ll be returned to the Tools page and shown a success message:

 And that’s it!
 IP Geolocation has now been enabled for your Kinsta-hosted site, and you’re clear to move forward with specifying which visitors see which pages.